dtolnay/proc-macro-workshop/README.md

 }
 ```

-Here, one possible instance of the struct above might by printed by its
+Here, one possible instance of the struct above might be printed by its
 generated `Debug` impl like this:

 ```console